PokemonSanFran/testing-history-2/meta/docs/story.md

 * Zoey sees Oak standing at the edge of Fisherman's Wharf.
 * Oak congratulates Zoey on their fourth badge.
 * Zoey mentions they just came back from Alcatraz, after getting a pass from a Teamrocket member.
-* Oak expresses his distate for Teamrocket and explains their stance as anarchists.
+* Oak expresses his distaste for Teamrocket and explains their stance as anarchists.
 * Zoey asks about the now defunct Elite Four, and Oak reveals that it was recently disbanded along with the entirely new League format moves from Double to Single battles.
 * Oak has business to attend to and leaves Zoey.